Nearest neighbor empirical processes: Non-asymptotic bound under uniform entropy

-The proposed bound on the $k$-NN process should hold uniformly over $g$ lying in a VC class and over $x\in S_X$ where the set $S_X$ stands for the support of $P_X$.
-It should satisfy the following regularity conditions.
-There is $c>0$ and $T>0$ such that
+We now state our second main result, a non-asymptotic bound on the error associated with the nearest neighbor measure $\hat \mu _{n,k,x}$ estimating $\mu_x$.
+The proposed bound on the $k$-NN process holds uniformly over $g$ lying in a VC class and over $x\in S_X$.
+Because of the last point, the assumptions now apply to the entire set $S_X$ in contrast with the previous section.
+More specifically, we require that there is $c>0$ and $T>0$ such that

 and there is $0 < b_X\leq U_X <+\infty$ such that